slackhack/ReduxDemo/readme.md

 This is the first of several demos, each of which adds new pieces of Redux capability and is as much for me as it is for you!

+Also, the CSS got about 12 seconds of effort, as 'pretty' is not the focus of this project!

 ### Technology
 * react-redux
 * webpack